The world's only Free Air CO2 Enrichment experiment in native forest

 EucFACE is designed to predict the effects of rapidly rising atmospheric carbon dioxide on Australia's unique native forests.
 This innovative experiment aims to predict decades in advance the effects of exposure to rising CO2 levels on native forests, animals, soils and grasses.

 EucFACE is a massive experiment that exposes large areas of native Cumberland Plain forest to elevated CO2 at around 550ppm which is what we expect to reach by 2050.
-In 2014, the level of CO2 in the air is around 400ppm.
+The level of CO2 in the air is currently around 400ppm and rising.

 Native forests cover around 160million hectares of the Australian landmass, so understanding how increasing levels of CO2 will actually affect the function of our forests is a vital question.
 Based on similar experiments in plantations and crops around the world, there is a reasonable understanding of how different managed ecosystems react to elevated CO2 but what is missing is good insight into